 Elsewhere Part II: Extremes of Beauty

-In August 1975, my parents, siblings and I spent two weeks with relatives on their piece of land beside the Strait of Georgia near Courtenay, on Vancouver Island.
-There was, of course, natural beauty to be enjoyed daily on our doorstep; but occasionally the whole group of us liked to go farther afield.
-We were nine cousins (ages 7-17), four adults, and one Grandma.
-To get around, the cousins all piled into the back of Uncle Johnny’s pickup truck; and the adults distributed themselves among the truck cab, the small car, and Grandma’s little red Volkswagen beetle.
-Riding around Vancouver Island in the back of a pickup truck is one of my best childhood memories; and one that I would never let my own children do!
-I’m very glad I got to do it; I’m also very glad that we all survived.
+An aunt and uncle and four cousins lived on the same property as Grandma, and we had brought a Vancouver cousin with us, so 14 of made the trip.
+To get there, the cousins all piled into the back of Uncle Johnny’s pickup truck, and the adults distributed themselves among the truck cab, the small car, and Grandma’s little red Volkswagen beetle.
+Riding around Vancouver Island in the back of a pickup truck is one of my best childhood memories...and one that I would never let my own children do!
+I’m very glad I got to do it; I’m also very glad we all survived.

 Two years later, my parents, siblings and I were at the other end of the country visiting another set of relatives.
-There was plenty of natural-ocean-beauty to see on the ferry to get there; and St. John’s-natural-beauty is accessible by walking.
+There was plenty of natural ocean beauty to see on the ferry to get there, and St. John’s' natural beauty was accessible by walking.

-Our bussing destination was Gros Morne National park, where one of my cousins worked as a naturalist.
+Our bussing destination was Gros Morne National Park where one of my cousins worked as a naturalist.
 She took us on a hike into the glacier-carved freshwater fjord.
 This extreme beauty is jaw-dropping.
 I had never seen anything like it.
 If I never ever get to see fjords in Scandinavia, I’ll still be happy.